rtrader58/SC-200T00-Microsoft-Security-Operations-Analyst/Errata all Learning Paths.md

 No Labs <br>

-## Learning Path 3 - Lab 1 - Mitigate threats using Microsoft Defender for Endpoint
+## Learning Path 3 - Lab 1 - Deploy Microsoft Defender for Endpoint

 ### Exercise 2 - Mitigate Attacks with Microsoft Defender for Endpoint